Bloodfist V: Human Target

 Bloodfist V: Human Target is a 1994 American action film directed by Jeff Yonis and starring Don Wilson, Denice Duff and Steve James.
 It was written by Rob Kerchner and Jeff Yonis.
 James succumbed to pancreatic cancer shortly before the movie's release.

+Plot

+Don "The Dragon" Wilson plays a man who struggles to regain his memory, not knowing who to trust, or even which side he's fighting on.